OHI-Science/ohi-global/README.md

 ###Working on now:

 * **Prepare ohi-global for 2015** I will do this soon so we can start looking at the outputs when we add new data.
+Have started thinking about [workflow](https://github.com/OHI-Science/issues/issues/409).

 * **Summarizing the information**  Still need to review the resilience measures.
 I also need to look through issues and "new data" references.
 As I go through the data, I will also record instances of gap-filling in this [issue](https://github.com/OHI-Science/issues/issues/351).

+* **Pressures: po_trash** Jamie has briefly looked into these data, and we need to develop a method of summarizing them.
+Data is located here: N:\git-annex\globalprep\FiveGyres_MarinePlastics_CW\v2015.
+We will probably want to get the normal trash data anyway so we can estimate trend (not updated yet).

+* **Pressure: ss_wgi** The data is available to update this resilience/pressure data.
+Julie is working on this!
+Go Julie Go!!

-* **LSP** Updates to these data.
-Casey has been working on this goal and has come up with some good improvements [Issue 355](https://github.com/OHI-Science/issues/issues/355).
-I notice that the function to calculate status/trend needs to be updated (mostly to get away from reshape functions).
+* **LSP** Casey has updated these data [Issue 355](https://github.com/OHI-Science/issues/issues/355) and [Issue 387](https://github.com/OHI-Science/issues/issues/387), I need to finalize data.
+I also need to update toolbox function to calculate status/trend (mostly to get away from reshape functions).
 Casey is interested in ultimately migrating the arcGIS steps into R or other open software (I will put this in future ideas).

+* **Pressure: General** Working with Jamie, Katie, and Ben to determine a consistent strategy for dealing with pressure data.
+Particularly transformations and rescaling.
+See this [shinyapp](https://jafflerbach.shinyapps.io/decision_tree/).
+This ["flowchart"](https://www.lucidchart.com/documents/edit/43e002ea-de05-483c-9569-20eb3a4d44d4?driveId=0ALcIhYsFwBeNUk9PVA) and this [issue](https://github.com/OHI-Science/issues/issues/389).

 * **Pressure: Acid** Jamie is getting these spatial data together.
-I have a question about whether there are biological data we could use to scale the data, but since we are using difference data Jamie has pointed out that this might be difficult.
+She is preparing an issue for rescaling the data based on thresholds!!
+This is very exciting.

 * **Pressure: UV** New data is [available](http://disc.sci.gsfc.nasa.gov/data-holdings/PIP/erythemal_uv_irradiance.shtml).
 Jamie and I figured out how this was calculated in the past.
 We need to determine whether we want to use the anomolies or change in anomolies for pressures (see this [issue](https://github.com/OHI-Science/issues/issues/377)).